hubtru/LTBoost/README.md

 The **detailed performance comparison** is presented in **Table 3**, where the best results are highlighted in bold, the secondbest results are marked with double underline, and the third-best results with one underline.
 Lower MAE and MSE values indicate better performance, clearly showcasing LTBoost’s leading accuracy across a broad range of conditions and metrics.

+### Drop_last=False
+In accordance with the best practices outlined by  ([Qiu *et al.*](https://arxiv.org/pdf/2403.20150)), we used `drop_last=False`.
+This adjustment ensures that the last incomplete batches are not discarded during evaluation.
+This clarification corrects our statement in the original paper where we **mistakenly** noted that we dropped the last batch.

 ![image](pics/results.jpg)

 ## Getting Started